 Buds are embryonic branches or flowers in a dormant state ready to resume growth when it gets warm again.
 The buds of most species are protected by tough bud scales.
 Bud scales can either be arranged in pairs facing each other edgewise (valvate bud scales) or overlapping like shingles (imbricate scales).
 A few species have naked buds that lack scales and are protected instead by a pair of miniature leaves.

-bud-scalesBud scale examples (left to right): 1.
+bud-scalesBud scale examples (Left to Right): 1.
 Flower bud, cross-section, of horse-chestnut (Aesculus hippocastanum) showing bud scales.
 2. Valvate bud scales of tulip-tree (Liriodendron tulipifera).
 3. Imbricate bud scales of sugar maple (Acer saccharum).
 4. Naked buds of witch-hazel (Hamammelis virginiana).

 During the growing season lateral buds develop just above the point where the leaf rises off the stem.
 At the apex of a twig there may be a terminal bud that is larger than the laterals and points strictly forward.
 Some twigs lack a terminal bud, having instead a false terminal bud at the end of the twig which is actually the last-formed lateral bud.
 Alongside a false terminal bud look for the tip scar — a remant of the sloughed-off portion of the branch tip that formerly extended past the bud.
 Oaks are noted for their clustered end buds that are actually lateral buds with very short internodes crowded towards the end of the twig.